m-divya-29/ng/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Assignments

+## 01
+1. Create two new Components (manually or with CLI): WarningAlert and SuccessAlert
+2. Output them beneath each other in the AppComponent
+3. Output a warning or success message in the Components
+4. Style the Components appropriately (maybe some red/ green text?)
+Use external or internal templates and styles!
+Feel free to create more components, nest them into each other or play around with different types of selectors!